thomas-zhuo/enterprise-homelab/docs/01-project-charter.md

 This document establishes the vision, objectives and guiding principles of the Enterprise Homelab project.
 It serves as the foundation for all architectural, technical and operational decisions documented throughout this repository.

-Rather than documenting only the final implementation, this project captures the complete engineering process—from defining requirements and evaluating technologies to designing, deploying and operating a modern enterprise-inspired network.
+Rather than documenting only the final implementation, this project captures the complete engineering process - from defining requirements and evaluating technologies to designing, deploying and operating a modern enterprise-inspired network.

 ---